nathanjsharpe/gloater/server/README.md

 # Gems

-There are a few comments in the `Gemfile`, but I don't think I used anything too out of the ordinary.
+There are a few explanatory comments in the `Gemfile`, but there's nothing too strange here.

-# TODO

-pagination - headers
-docker